 HDR Premium, High Dynamic Range, HDR, UHD Color, Ultra HD Premium, Ultra HD deep color

-To check your TV's 4K and HDR capabilities, with the console connected and on, double-tap the Xbox button on the controller to open the guide.
+To check your TV's 4K and HDR capabilities, with the console connected and on, press the Xbox button to open the guide.
 Choose Settings > All settings > Display & sound, then choose Advanced video settings > 4K TV details.

 If your system should support 4K and HDR but it isn't working (for example, you can't select the 4K UHD resolution, 4K features aren't supported in the 4K TV details screen, 4K content won't play, or you're seeing video quality problems), here are some things to try: